 I wanted a dusty pink color, too, so I went with strawberries and cream.
 I used freeze dried strawberries and processed them into a powder to flavor the shells.
 They got filled with a vanilla bean swiss buttercream.
 The final flavor, by request of the bride, was tiramisu – coffee flavored shells with marscapone buttercream filling.

 Don’t they look pretty together?

 The tower itself was a conundrum.
 We needed enough space to display over a hundred macarons at a time (knowing we’d still have to refill) but all the macaron towers I could find were around $100.
 Yikes!
 I thought about trying to DIY it, but I wasn’t even sure how we’d do it and our schedules were already filled to the max.
-I found this 10 tier tower on Etsy for a reasonable price, and even though it didn’t have a stand I figured I could just put it on a cake stand to make it look a little bit nicer.
+I found a plastic 10 tier tower on Etsy for a reasonable price, and even though it didn’t have a stand I figured I could just put it on a cake stand to make it look a little bit nicer.
 It worked perfectly!
 Plus you assemble it one layer at a time, so if I ever wanted to make a smaller tower for a party or shower, I could just use the top couple of levels.
 The stand I purchased is no longer available, but I’ve included links to several similar style stands at the bottom of this post!